 The tenets of organic farming feed into other certifications like Salmon-Safe in the Pacific Northwest.
 In this instance, the emphasis is on the impact farming has on surrounding fish habitat.
 It is particularly concerned with pesticides that can have a negative impact on aquatic life and works to protect water quality and manage runoff.

 Crucially, organic agriculture is not a panacea for all environmental threats.
 Farming organically doesn’t govern water management or waste management.
 Nor does it measure the size of a winery’s carbon footprint — surely a fundamental factor of a wine’s ethicality — and, in fact, can increase it.
-(See Michelle Bouffard’s article on page ??? [insert page #]).
+(See Michelle Bouffard’s article “Reduce your carbon footprint one glass at a time“).
 And organic is not always considered the best solution in a given area.
 Attention has therefore shifted to sustainability, with organic practices being part of that — or not.
 Justin Seidenfeld is director of winemaking at Rodney Strong Vineyards, Sonoma County’s first carbon-neutral winey.
 He describes the company’s approach as having the lowest impact possible.
 “If we can dry farm and go organic, we do.
 But if necessary, we will use systemic fungicide,” he states.

 Sustainability is a broad word, open to interpretation and susceptible to greenwashing.
 Ideally, it considers the bigger picture and the long-term viability of practices.
 While it may permit chemicals, it espouses rational use and encourages alternative methods to control pests, diseases and weeds.
 The International Organization for Standardization (ISO)’s 14001 and 14004 certifications give some definition and parameters to sustainability with the overall aim of reducing resource use.
 There are numerous other sustainable certifications that range from country-wide one like Sustainable Winegrowing New Zealand to the Pacific Northwest’s LIVE, which stands for Low Input Viticulture and Enology.